mooreds/docs-1/references/connectors/box-documentation.md

 ## get_shared_items

 Shared items are any files or folders that are represented by a shared link.
 Shared items are different from other API resources in that a shared resource doesn’t necessarily have to be in the account of the user accessing it.
 The actual shared link itself is used along with a normal access token.
 Used to retrieve the metadata about a shared item when only given a shared link.
 Because of varying permission for shared links, a password may be required to retrieve the shared item.
 Once the item has been retrieved, you can make API requests against the actual resource /files/{id} or /folders/{id} as long as the shared link and optional password are in the header.

 <details><summary>Parameters</summary>

 #### BoxApi (required)

-The usage is 'BoxApi: shared_link=SHARED_LINK&shared_link_password=SHARED_LINK_PASSWORD'
+The usage is 'BoxApi: shared_link=SHARED_LINK&amp;shared_link_password=SHARED_LINK_PASSWORD'

 **Type:** string